News-Project1/News-project/README.md

 - Personalized recommendations based on what you’ve read. 👀

 #### 🖼️ **Multimedia Support**
-- Upload your images and videos directly within articles.
-Perfect for **photojournalism** 📸.
 - Embed **social media** posts from Twitter, Instagram, and more! 📱

 #### 🛠️ **Admin Dashboard**